-The KSZ8794CNX implements the IEEE Standard 802.3 binary exponential back-off algorithm, and optional "aggressive mode" back-off.
-After 16 collisions, the packet may be optionally dropped depending on Register 3's chip configuration.
+The KSZ8795CLX implements the IEEE Standard 802.3 binary exponential backoff algorithm, and optional "aggressive mode" backoff.
+After 16 collisions, the packet will be optionally dropped, depending on the chip configuration in Register 3.

 Late Collision

 If a transmit packet experiences collisions after 512-bit times of the transmission, the packet will be dropped.